ekiriano/ImmobilierEstimation/README.md

 # Estimmo
-Estimmo  is a single page web application made with the MERN stack that allows users to estimate their real estate properties
+Estimmo  is a single page web application made with the MERN stack that allows users to estimate real estate properties

 ## Getting Started